ahmadiehsan/personal_docs/docs/software/applications/elasticsearch/dsl_query_contexts.md

 ## Query

-In the query context, a query clause answers the question “How well does this document match this query clause?”
+In the query context, a query clause answers the question "How well does this document match this query clause?"
 Besides deciding whether or not the document matches, the query clause also calculates a relevance score in the _score metadata field.

 Query context is in effect whenever a query clause is passed to a query parameter, such as: